Tokyo File 212: Filming

 American actors and crew members reached Japan on July 21, 1950.
 Principal photography began on the same day under the working title of Danger City.
 The film was completed in 36 days and its final version was prepared in 2 months.
 Tokyo File 212 was Hollywood's first feature film to be shot entirely in Japan.
 Most of the film was shot in Tokyo, and some key scenes were shot in Atami and Enoshima.
 A communist group wished to appeal to Marly, who was born in Czechoslovakia, not to act in the film.
 She was told about it only after the crew had returned to the US after completing the principal photography.
 At the Ohuzumi studio in Tokyo, 26 sets were constructed for the film's shooting.
-The 100 feet long and 70 feet wide ballroom set for the underground bar scene, where Carter meets Taro for the first time after the war, was built in $160.
+The 100 feet long and 70 feet wide ballroom set for the underground bar scene, where Carter meets Taro for the first time after the war, was built for $160.
 For the final bomb explosion scene, the Japanese used 15 black-powdered bombs instead of the pre-planned six.
 The blast caused Dorrel McGowan to fall on his back and alarmed the city's air patrol and the military police, fire wagons along with riot squads rushed to the shooting location.
 They were unaware that the explosion was done for a film.
 A few crew member including Marly were hurt in the explosion.
 The scene where Taro leaps from a window was shot by two cameramen and he was pushed from the window with one cameraman recording just above the window.
 For a street celebration scene shot in Enoshima, the Japanese extras drank a lot of sake to make the scene authentic.
 The rail strike scene took inspiration from a similar strike that occurred in 1949.
 8 trains and 200 engineers were provided for the same scene.
 During this particular scene several actors were injured.
 The communists did not want its filming to occur and their threats made the Japanese cast and crew members unwilling to work unless more security was provided.

 The production team had access to places where only military cars and trucks were allowed.
 Location shooting in Japan helped reduce the production costs significantly and the film was completed with a budget of approximately US$700,000 with Dorrel McGowan later stating it would have cost millions of dollars if the film was shot in the US.
 During her visit, Marly also entertained American soldiers stationed there.
 She gave instructions in kissing to five Japanese actors, including Toru Abe and Teiji Takahashi, at Meguro Gajoen hotel during a press conference.
 This incident did not go down well with some sections of the Japanese who loathed Abe for being kissed by a foreigner and even accused him of bringing shame to the nation.
 After returning from Japan, Dorell McGowan declared that the Japanese were the greatest actors in the world.
 He also praised the set building techniques employed by the Japanese.
 One scene was shot at Tokyo's Imperial Theater.